 The Arizona Cancer Center Skin Cancer Prevention Program is seeking healthy adults over the age of 18 for a 4-week study (four or five visits) to identify new ways to analyze changes in skin cells that may be linked to skin cancer risk.
 This is not a treatment study.

-The study involves exposure to solar simulated light to a small area of the buttocks and a total of 3 small skin biopsies, each about 1/8 inch across.
+The study involves exposure to solar simulated light on a small area of skin and a total of 3 small skin biopsies, each about 1/8 inch across.

 Volunteers for this study are people who:

 - Have not used topical prescription or over-the-counter medications other than sunscreens and emollients on their buttocks in the past 30 days.